overextended/ox_inventory/index.md

 ESX 1.1 (running essentials) has _never_ been compatible, and if you were planning on running it then I don't recommend you bother trying to use this inventory (or running a server, for that matter).
 As of version 1.5.0 you are required to use ESX Legacy to use this resource.

-The guide for modifying your framework to support my inventory is currently a work in progress.
 You may, optionally, download [my fork of ESX Legacy](https://github.com/thelindat/es_extended/) which has all the changes to use this inventory in place, on top of a few extra features.

+For a guide on upgrading your framework, go to [this page](framework).

 <h2 align='center'> Upgrading </h2>